ethereum/ethereum-org-website/src/content/community/research/index.md

 ### Technology stack

-Apps on Ethereum are rarely fully decentralized because they rely on some centralized tooling or infrastructure.
-Decentralizing the full tech stack is an important research area.
+Decentralizing the entire Ethereum tech stack is an important research area.
+Currently, dapps on Ethereum commonly have some points of centralization because they rely on centralized tooling or infrastructure.

 #### Background reading